 2. Avoid antiperspirant.
 When talking about excess sweat this may seem illogical, but there’s a good reason to avoid these; antiperspirants work to block sweat glands, but your body needs to sweat, especially during exercise, as it’s how you naturally cool yourself down.
 You can definitely opt for some deodorant to keep things smelling a bit sweeter though.
 A great option is The Healthy Deodorant as it’s safe on sensitive skin, free from parabens and aluminum, and comes in a variety of delightful scents.

 3. Wear loose and light clothing.
 It’s best to lock the Lycra away in this heat.
-Go for clothes that can be aired out as you gain speed – like a baggy tee and shorts.
+Go for clothes that can be aired out as you gain speed – like a loose-fitting tee and breathable shorts.
 Mesh and polyester are great materials for letting your skin breathe.
-We love these Nike 3″ Rival Woven shorts that use their Dri-FIT fabric to keep you dry and comfortable during your workout.
-Extra points to them for being pink.
+We love these Nike Tempo shorts that are lightweight and sweat-wicking and this Breeze Cool top that’s soft and breathable to keep you dry and comfortable during your workout.

 4. Choose the right sports bra.
 Of course the one item of clothing that can’t be loose-fitting is your sports bra, but there are still a few things to consider when choosing one that will help you feel more comfortable.
 Be sure to get one that is soft and gentle on your skin, while offering enough support to protect your delicate breast tissue.
 We also highly recommend sweat-wicking materials to help you stay cool and dry.
 The CW-X Xtra Support III is a great option for during and after pregnancy.